mocateaja/mocateaja/README.md

 ![GitHub stars](https://img.shields.io/github/stars/raffimakbar?label=Stars&style=social)

 ## 🚀 About Me
-I'm a beginner software and web developer with a passion for building web applications and learning new technologies.
+I'm a very-very beginner software and web developer with a passion for building web applications and learning new technologies.
 I am proficient in various programming languages and tools.

 ## 🛠 Technologies & Tools